dfjs19/program/hardware/README.md

-This is a program of singlechip.
+This is a hardware program of singlechip.